josephh/cheats/salesforce/communities/communities_lwc_08_metadata.md

 * `masterLabel` // provides a canonical name
 * `targets` // are used to specify where this component can be used in Communities
 * `targetConfigs` // can be used to further narrow the availability of the component, e.g. to only certain SF objects - like lightning__RecordPage and its specific objects like 'Account', 'Case' etc.
 * `targetConfig` // the individual entries under targetConfigs allow details to be specified.
 They also provide a way to get values into components.
-See example below.
+See example below.  :information_source: Note the need to specify
+`<target>lightningCommunity_Default</target>` to add LWCs to Communities.

 ```xml
 <!-- fooComp.js-meta.xml -->